Frank Duff: Legion of Mary

+In 1927 Duff established the Morning Star hostel for homeless men, followed shortly by the Regina Coeli hostel for homeless women in 1930.
+Unlike the Magdalen Asylums formed the same purpose, the Regina Coeli hostel reflected Duff's view that unwed mothers should be taught how to be able to provide for and raise their children.
+This defied the unwritten rules of an era which held that the children of unwed mothers deserved to be saved from growing up with the stigma of their illegitimacy by being put up for adoption as quickly as possible.

 While Duff enjoyed the support of WT Cosgrave, Ireland's head of government, and in May 1931 Duff was granted an audience with Pope Pius XI, his efforts were opposed internally in the Dublin diocese.
-The Archbishop of Dublin Edward Joseph Byrne and his successor John Charles McQuaid sought to censor Duff because of his involvement with prostitutes.
-McQuaid also did not approve of Duff's ecumenical efforts; In the 1930s and 1940s Duff created the Mercier Society, a study group designed to bring together Catholics and Protestants, as well as the Pillar of Fire, a group designed to promote dialogue with Ireland's Jewish community.
-In communication with Irish social dissidents Sean O'Faolain and Peadar O'Donnell, Duffy suggested he was far more censored than even they were.
+The Archbishop of Dublin Edward Joseph Byrne and his successor John Charles McQuaid sought to censor Duff because of the Legion's involvement with the rehabilitation of former prostitutes.
+McQuaid also did not approve of Duff's interdenominational and inter-religious activities; in the 1930s and 1940s, Duff created the Mercier Society, a study group designed to bring together Catholics and Protestants, as well as the Pillar of Fire, a group designed to promote dialogue between Irish Catholics with Ireland's Jewish community.
+In communication with banned Irish writers Sean O'Faolain and Peadar O'Donnell, Duff suggested he was far more censored than even they were.

 Duff did have some supporters amongst the Catholic hierarchy though; with the backing of Cardinal Joseph MacRory and Francis Bourne of Westminster, the Legion was able to expand rapidly and internationally.
-In 1928 the Legion established its first praesidium (branch) in Scotland.
-In 1932 Duff was able to use the occasion of the Eucharistic Congress of Dublin to introduce the concept of the Legion of Mary to several visiting bishops, leading to further international growth.
+In 1928 the Legion established its first praesidium (branch) within the Catholic Church in Scotland.
+Duff was able to use the occasion of the 1932 Eucharistic Congress as a means to introduce the Legion of Mary to visiting foreign bishops, leading to even further international growth.

 He retired from the Civil Service in 1934 to devote all of his time to the Legion of Mary.